 In Table 14, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
-An asterisk () indicates the event that contains the same Reference ID as the request.
-For more information, refer to the Genesys 7 Events and Models Reference Manual and Voice Platform SDK

-8.0.NET (or Java) API Reference for complete information on the T-Server events, call models, and requests.
+An asterisk (\) indicates the event that contains the same Reference ID as the request.
+For more information, refer to the Genesys 7 Events and Models Reference Manual and Voice Platform SDK 8.0.
+NET (or Java) API Reference for complete information on the T-Server events, call models, and requests.

-Table 14 reflects only the switch functionality that is used by Genesys software and might not include the complete set of events offered by the switch.
+Table 14 reflects that switch functionality used by Genesys software only and might not include the complete set of events offered by the switch.

-Certain requests listed in Table 14 are reserved for internal Genesys use and are listed here merely for completeness of information.
+Certain requests listed in Table 14 are reserved for internal use and are listed here merely for completeness of information.